ScaryOrca/SMStoEmail/README.md

 # SMS Email Bridge

 A Python script that creates a bidirectional bridge between SMS messages and email.
+Very much a hacked together proof of concept.

 ## Motivation